mr2527/pop_OS-win10-KVM-setup/README.md

 8. Reinstall QEMU / Virt-Manager / your KVM

 Honestly this is the last thing anyone wants to do but I have had to do it and it sucks but honestly sometimes it is just the right thing to do to get a fresh install of something.
-Follow the instruction again and try your best!
+Follow the instructions again and try your best!
 There is no shame in starting over.

 9. Trying a different Linux Distro

 10. Drop the KVM and install a dual boot to windows.

 This is an entirely valid fix as well.
 Do not feel like you are required to learn how to use and run a KVM just because you are on Linux.
 Never feel bad about using an OS.
 There is a learning curve to everything and some get it faster than others.
 You are not a failure.
 I have considered doing this when I couldn't find solutions to my problems.
 But it is so satisfying to find the fix and apply them.
 Keep at it, no one will judge you.